apple/swift-async-algorithms/Guides/Debounce.md

 ## Introduction

-When events can potentially happen faster than the desired consumption rate there are multiple ways of handling that.
-One way of approaching that problem is to only emit values after a given period of time of quiessence has elapsed.
+When events can potentially happen faster than the desired consumption rate, there are multiple ways to handle the situation.
+One approach is to only emit values after a given period of time of inactivity, or "quiessence", has elapsed.
 This algorithm is commonly referred to as debouncing.

 ## Proposed Solution

 The debounce algorithm produces elements after a particular duration has passed between events.
 It transacts within a given tolerance applied to a clock.
-If values are produced by the base `AsyncSequence` the debounce does not resume it's next iterator until the period has elapsed with no values are produced or unless a terminal event is encountered.
+If values are produced by the base `AsyncSequence` during this quiet period, the debounce does not resume its next iterator until the period has elapsed with no values are produced or unless a terminal event is encountered.

-The interface for this algorithm is available on all `AsyncSequence` types where the base type, iterator, and element are `Sendable`; since this will inherently create tasks to manage those timing of events.
-A shorthand implementation will be offered in conjunction where the clock is the `ContinuousClock`; which allows for easy construction with `Duration` values.
+The interface for this algorithm is available on all `AsyncSequence` types where the base type, iterator, and element are `Sendable`, since this algorithm will inherently create tasks to manage their timing of events.
+A shorthand implementation will be offered where the clock is the `ContinuousClock`, which allows for easy construction with `Duration` values.

 ```swift
 extension AsyncSequence {